CoveAS/bring-fraktguiden-for-woocommerce/README.md

 ### Changelog

+= 1.5.11 =

+* Fixed mailbox tracking code url
+* Fixed an issue causing settings to be lost when turning off PRO
+* Made some text changes
+* Added a redirect to the settings page when there are empty store address fields when booking

 = 1.5.10 =

 * Fixed an issue with not being able to book with mailbox

 = 1.5.9 =